Affinidi CLI

 Help

-All commands and topics have a help document with usage, descriptions, flags and examples.
+Each command and topic includes a help document with usage, descriptions, flags, and examples.
+You can access help in three ways:

-View it with the help flag: affinidi login create-config --help
+Use the –help flag, for example: affinidi login create-config --help

 Flags